maitraishaan/alpaca-takehome/README.md

 ### How to run:
 - Should be relatively simple to run and compile.
 Will note that there was an issue initially with the fastapi dev main.py so I used uvicorn main:app --reload.
 - Also used openai migrate.
+- Make sure to add your API key in!
+This is in backend/app/services.py.

 ### Approach:
 - **Frontend Development:**